Local body elections

 Elections and voting

-These government websites cover local body elections, why these elections are held, and important information for voters and candidates standing for elections.
+These websites cover local body elections, why these elections are held, and important information for voters and candidates standing for elections.

 Look for What are local elections?

-The 'plus signs' beside headings will open up information about why local elections are held and important election information for voters.
+The plus signs beside headings will open up information about why local elections are held and important election information for voters.

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
-This searching method is called “pearl growing” because you are picking up pieces of sand to make a beautiful pearl!

 Books

-Running the country: a look inside New Zealand's government by Maria Gill.
+Running the country: a look inside New Zealand's government by Maria Gill

-People power : civics, government and citizenship by Ruth Naumann.
+People power : civics, government and citizenship by Ruth Naumann

-A DecisionMaker 2004 guide to local government in New Zealand = He aratohu mō te Kawanatanga-ā-rohe by Anthony Haas.
+A DecisionMaker 2004 guide to local government in New Zealand = He aratohu mō te Kawanatanga-ā-rohe by Anthony Haas

 SCIS no: 1945303